Our Columns

 Bear in mind that my column results are hypothetical and shouldn’t be confused with results I obtain for clients.
 Also, past performance doesn’t predict the future.

-John Dorfman is chairman of Dorfman Value Investments LLC in Boston, and a syndicated columnist.
+John Dorfman is chairman of Dorfman Value Investments LLC in Boston, Massachusetts, and a syndicated columnist.
 His firm or clients may own or trade securities discussed in this column.
 He can be reached at jdorfman@dorfmanvalue.com.

 Archive of Articles